Alison Creagh

-Alison Margaret Creagh (born 1962) is a retired Australian Army officer.
+Brigadier Alison Margaret Creagh, (born 1962) is a retired Australian Army officer.
 After seeing active service with the Australian Army in Cambodia, East Timor, Iraq and Afghanistan, she was involved in the creation of the Australian Peacekeeping Memorial on Anzac Parade, Canberra.
 She was president of the Paralympics Australia from September 2023 to June 2025.

+Early life

+Alison Margaret Creagh was born in 1962.
+She moved to Canberra a few years later after when her father became a member of the academic staff at the Royal Military College, Duntroon.
+She was educated at Canberra Girls Grammar School and the Australian National University.